ibm-cloud-docs/vpc/hello-world-vpc.md

  ```
 {: pre}

 This command returns a URL and prompts for a passcode.
 Go to that URL in your browser and log in.
-If successful, you will get a one-time passcode.
+If successful, you get a one-time passcode.
 Copy this passcode and paste it as a response on the prompt.
-After the authentication steps, you'll be prompted to choose an account.
-Choose the account that was granted access to participate in the early access program.
+After the authentication steps, you'll be prompted to choose your account.
 If you have access to multiple users, select the user you want to log in as.

 When you are prompted to select a region, select us-south.

 Respond to any remaining prompts to finish logging in.

-## Select the generation of VPC infrastructure services
+## Select the generation of VPC
 {: #select-the-generation }

-Use the following command to configure the CLI plugin to target next generation services for VPC (early access).
+Use the following command to configure the CLI plug-in to target generation 2 virtual server instances for VPC.

 ```
 ibmcloud is target --gen 2